andyfengc/andyfengc.github.io/_drafts/ReactJS tutorial - (1) start.md

 ---

 # Introduction
+React is an open-source project created by Facebook.
 React is a JavaScript library for building user interfaces(UI) on the front end.

 React is not a framework (unlike Angular, which is more opinionated).

-React is an open-source project created by Facebook.

 React is the view layer of an MVC application (Model View Controller)

+React creates a virtual DOM in memory, where it does all the necessary manipulating, before making the changes in the browser DOM.
+React doesn't manipulate the browser's DOM directly.
+React only changes what needs to be changed and it is fast.

 # syntax
 html: